Skip to Content

 12. Simplify your wardrobe

-We make dozens of decisions every day.
-Many tiny, a minority enormous.
+We make lots of decisions every day.
+Many tiny, a minority are bigger.
 Some internet sources estimate that an adult makes about 35,000 conscious decisions each day which is a lot of decisions!

 One of the first decisions of our day is what we’re going to wear.
 We throw open the wardrobe doors and often look for inspiration, only to be confronted with too much choice, too little that we actually want to wear and not enough time to give it some careful thought.
-The result is confusion, stress and throwing on something similar to what we wore yesterday!
+The result is confusion, stress and throwing something on and hoping for the best!
 Sound familiar?

-I’m the first one to admit I’m no style guru but I do like to look put together and vaguely looking nice.
+I’m the first one to admit I’m no style guru but I do like to look put together.
 It makes me FEEL better for the day ahead if I think I LOOK ok.

 One of the first simplifying projects I undertook and the one that still makes a big difference to me every day, is simplifying my wardrobe.